scitedotai/research-wikipedia/Code/wos_analysis.md

 ```
 `result: 433830303 (04/17/2020)`

-### General tallies for wiki cite counts in our system
+### General tallies for wos cite counts in our system

 ```sql
 SELECT SUM(wos_total) AS wos_sum_total,